This article was originally published on ITProPortal.

 The most important part of an NDA is the definition of what constitutes “confidential information” in the context of the NDA.
 This element sets the stage for the rest of the contract by creating a level of trust between both sides so they feel comfortable discussing proprietary or sensitive information.

 When dealing with trade secrets, NDAs are especially critical.
 Trade secrets lose all protection when they are revealed, so NDAs are a straightforward and effective way to ensure they are protected.
 In a worst-case scenario, a good NDA provides recourse if the other party misuses information or discloses trade secrets protected in the NDA.
-The World Intellectual Property Organization has more information on trade secrets.

 The definition of confidential information should encompass everything that needs to be protected within a business—this is the information that gives an organization its competitive edge, and would be potentially damaging in the hands of competitors.
 Depending on the industry, this can be anything from technical product specifications to sales processes to customer lists.
 The parameters of what should be shared as well as the subject matter should also be included in this definition while taking care not to disclose any of the confidential information, as the NDA itself may not be a protected document.